vincentvbh/multi-params-ntt_NTRU_NTRUPrime/README.md

 Results will be shown in the command line output for each implementation and the formatted tables are generated in the file `speed.txt` at the end.
 For the overall performance, implementations without the suffix `_168MHz` are reported in our paper and summarized in the beginning of this `README`.
-The implementations with suffix `168MHz` are reported for completeness, but it is known that some parts of the programs (that are not programs from this paper) are not optimized for code size and incur non-negligible performance penalties while running the the full speed 168MHz.
+The implementations with suffix `168MHz` are reported for completeness, but it is known that some parts of the programs (that are not programs from this paper) are not optimized for code size and incur non-negligible performance penalties while running at the full speed 168MHz.
 For the performance of NTT-based polynomial multiplications, we report the numbers at both 24MHz and 168MHz.

-## Licenses
+## Licences
+- `libopencm3`: GPL version 3, see https://github.com/libopencm3/libopencm3 for details.

 ## Related External Code
 We also have some programs for generating the tables of twiddle factors and computing the worst-case bounds based on Montgomery reductions and multiplications.